 The importance of saving for the long term

-You’ll save tomorrow.
+You’ll save it tomorrow.
 Saving for the long term often seems unnecessary in the present, or there is always something else that needs to be paid for today.
 Making that statement could mean that you spend the next years regretting it.
 The fact is, the sooner you start saving money, the less money you’ll have to tuck away into a savings or retirement account.

 The reason for this is simple.
 The sooner you put money into the bank, the faster it can grow for you, gradually increasing the amount in your account faster than you could do yourself.
-The problem is, many people don’t save soon enough and find themselves struggling financially in the long term.
+The problem is, that many people don’t save soon enough and find themselves struggling financially in the long term.
 How can you avoid this?
 Understand the value of saving now.

 The key concept of saving now is compounding interest.
 It is the method by which you can take advantage of interest adding up quickly.
 Here’s a very basic example.

 You open a savings account and put £1,000 into it.
 You are earning interest on the funds as long as they stay in the account.
 The first few months, you earn interest on that £1,000.
-Let’s say that you earn £10 of interest the first month.
+Let’s say that you earn £10 of interest for the first month.
 This means you now have £1,010 in your account.
-Now, the interest is not only building on that original £1,000 you put into the account, but on £1,010.
-Because you have a higher balance now, even if it is only by a £10 in this case, the interest you earn is larger than it would be if you were still earning interest on that original £1,000.
+Now, the interest is not only building on that original £1,000 you put into the account but on £1,010.
+Because you have a higher balance now, even if it is only by £10 in this case, the interest you earn is larger than it would be if you were still earning interest on that original £1,000.